If you haven't seen it:

 mind the lack of sentiment particularly.
 I am pretty confident that by

-now, I really do know the true meaning of Christmas, and I do not object
+now, at my age, I really do know the true meaning of Christmas, and I do not object

 if the occasional Christmas movie fails to remind me of it.

 Despite the dubious behaviour, most characters do get a happy ending.
 Poor John is the exception, he gets dumped.
 I have to say though, I have my doubts about John's motives.
-He is very neat and tidy isn't he, and is it my imagination or is he also a little camp?
-And did you notice how excited he got when it was first mentioned that a sailor was coming to stay?
-In any case we are not supposed to care about John because he is an architect, and architects were boring in 1945 (apparently).
+He is very neat and tidy isn't he, and he is also a little camp.
+Did you notice how excited he got when it was first mentioned that a sailor was coming to stay?
+In any case we are not supposed to care about John because he is an architect, and architects were apparently boring in 1945.

 Apart from John though, it is a happy ending for just about everyone.
 I cannot help but think though, that when the honeymoon period is over, Jones will slowly realise the implications of the fact that he has spend the rest of his life, not on a beautiful farm with America's best cook, but in a tiny apartment with an unemployed shopaholic who cannot boil an egg.